This post contains a wealth of information on choosing an electric toothbrush.

 There are some interesting developments happening around toothbrush technology — “automatic” or “mouthpiece” toothbrushes are one such example.

-Y-Brush is the most promising of the products we have tested so far.
+Y-Brush is the best mouthpiece toothbrush we have tested so far.
 However, we don’t yet deem any to be a suitable replacement for the traditional manual or electric toothbrush.

 There are now various smart toothbrush options as well, which we run through in our guide here.